oliviawong1/Equation_Game/README.md

 - Your total score
 - Your score as a percentage
 - Feedback based on your performance:
-  - Well done! - for getting everything right (100%)
+  - Well done! - for a score of 100%
   - Good try - for a score of 60% or more
   - Keep practising - for a score below 60%